klack/klack.cloud/README.md

 - Documents, Notes and Photos are automatically backed up at 1:00PM.
 - If there is a backup failure, you will receive an email alert.

-## Download Managers
-- Using download managers to search TV and Movies requires knowledge of Sonarr, Radarr, and Jackett.
-- Use `http://localhost:9117` when referencing the Torznab URL for Jackett
-- Jackett will show an error "Your instance has external access enabled without using an admin password."
-You can ignore this because we have our own basic auth.

 # Service Directory
 | Service       | Port     | Domain                               | Hosted Path | URL                                                    | Service URL            | Auth Provider | Log Rotation  |
 | ------------- | -------- | ------------------------------------ | ----------- | ------------------------------------------------------ | ---------------------- | ------------- | ------------- |